Tag Vector Series: Table of Contents

 const company_person_name = 'Elon Musk'

-the inferred direction is ->
+the inferred direction is ->.
+Conversely:

 const name_person_company = 'Elon Musk'